 Besides visiting Catedral de Merida in Plaza Grande, one of the oldest churches in the Americas, there are tons of other impressive and beautiful places of worship to visit throughout the city of Merida.

-There are several neighborhoods that make up Centro, and each have their own park and cathedral.
+Several neighborhoods that make up Centro, and each have its own park and cathedral.
 One of the best things to do in Merida is go and visit some of the other churches as each one is unique and different as well as being accompanied by its own manicured park and typically a market full of food stalls serving up tasty Yucatecan meals in the mornings and evenings.